How One Demo Bot

 1. Search, match, recommend and help customers choose products online

-That being said, application of different technologies — chatbots, AI, IoT in retail industry — is limited by its creator’s imagination.
+That being said, the application of different technologies — chatbots, AI, IoT in retail industry — is limited by its creator’s imagination.
 Shoppie chatbot, for instance, justifies its name and acts as a shopping clerk.

 Like a shopping assistant, it builds up a casual dialogue in messenger to help users choose products online.
 Like a shopping assistant, it adjusts its recommendations to customer’s input, say size, style, color, etc. Like a shopping assistant, it guides customers along the whole purchase journey from search to checkout.

-Unlike shopping assistant, it never gets rude, tired or lazy.
+Unlike a shopping assistant, it is never rude, tired or lazy.
 Shopping bot works 24/7/365.

 2. Provide customer support

 Shoppie may never become an extraordinary personal stylist due to the lack of imagination, but it knows the job when it comes to customer support.
 Tracking and shipping information?
 No problem!
 Returning and refunding policy?
 Easy-peasy!
 Size information and conversion table?
 Here you go!

-Available round the clock, retail chatbots are able to answer FAQ, give directions, provide information about the brand and its products and services, and basically any other information customers should or want to know about retailers and their products.
+Available round the clock, chatbots in retail industry are able to answer FAQ, give directions, provide information about the brand and its products and services, and basically, any other information customers should or want to know about retailers and their products.
 All via a simple chat.
+These features make chatbots thrive not only in retail but also in many other customer-centric services (e.g. chatbot for patient symptom tracking, order and delivery bots, virtual office assistants, etc.)

 3. Establish reliable connection with customers at their territory

-If your target audience uses smartphones, and today almost everyone uses smartphone, you understand the importance of having your people happy regardless of the device and time for shopping.
+If your target audience uses smartphones, and today almost everyone uses a smartphone, you understand the importance of having your people happy regardless of the device and time for shopping.
 And still, mobile experience remains a sensitive issue for many retail and ecommerce brands.

 Most chatbots are mobile native and function by simple texting.
-In fact, chatbots were born for mobile-first environment where on average top 5 mobile apps are messengers.
+In fact, chatbots were born for a mobile-first environment where on average top 5 mobile apps are messengers.